kristianmandrup/jscolor-2.1.1/Readme.md

 The original jscolor is available in javascript as `jscolor-picker.js` where the `jscolor` global is exported via `module.exports = jscolor` for use with NodeJS.

+Note: The rewritten TypeScript library is still untested.
+Some of the methods need to be reshaped to the form `xxxx = () => {}` in order that `this` is maintained correctly when used as a callback, such as an event handler.

 ## Installation in two lines

 ```html